bharath5673/yolov5_BEV/README.md

-## YOLOv5 Object Detection with Bird's Eye View and Tracking
+## YOLO Object Detection for Simple Bird's Eye View and Tracking

 This project utilizes the YOLOv5 deep learning model to perform real-time object detection for Advanced Driver Assistance Systems (ADAS).
 It provides a framework for detecting and tracking objects in the context of automotive safety and driver assistance applications. it provides a Bird's Eye View (BEV) visualization, which offers a top-down perspective of the detected objects.